gosuperscript/lese/README.md

     /**
      * By default Aggregate classes are mapped to a category name based on their
      * class name.
-Example AccountAggregate would be published to an account
+Example App\Aggregates\AccountAggregate would be published
-     * stream.
-This allows you to implicitly map classes to categories.
+     * to an account-uuid stream.
+This allows you to implicitly map classes
+     * to categories so that it could be published to account_v2-uuid.
      */
     'aggregate_category_map' => [],

+    /**
+     * If not using aggregates, events need to mapped to streams to be
+     * published.
+An example would be the AccoutCreated event
+     * could be published on to the accounts stream.
+     */
+    'event_stream_map' => [],

+    /**
+     * If the event is not mapped to a stream,
+     * publish to this stream by default.
+     */
+    'default_stream' => env('EVENTSTORE_DEFAULT_STREAM', 'events'),

     /**
      * The stream to listen to when replaying all events.
 Instead of using